 Netgear Nighthawk AX1800

-This three-pack performed well in all three throughput tests, making it a great pick for consumers who need fast, reliable speed in a large home.
-It supports many of the useful features you’d expect to see in a top-rated router, including an app-based setup, automatic firmware updating, and support for both 2.4GHz and 5GHz networks.
+This three-pack performed well in all three throughput tests and supports many of the useful features you’d expect to see in a top-rated router, including an app-based setup, and automatic firmware updating.

 It’s also compatible with the WiFi 6 standard, which may be useful as you add devices that fully take advantage of the new tech to your home network.

 Eero, which is owned by Amazon, helped popularize the very idea of mesh networking.
 And while the manufacturer does make a more powerful Eero Pro version, this one is a fine choice for most consumers.